-- interviewing the party(ies) alleged to have committed the discriminatory act; - interviewing witnesses identified by the complaining or accused party; - · and reviewing documents relevant to the complaint.
+- interviewing the party(ies) alleged to have committed the discriminatory act; - interviewing witnesses identified by the complaining or accused party; - and reviewing documents relevant to the complaint.

-As a result of the above initial steps, resolution with the parties will be explored.
-If resolution is not achieved, the NDCO will determine the appropriate actions to be taken.

-The NDCO shall prepare a confidential report with regard to the investigation.
-The report shall state whether or not the NDCO believes a violation of the College's non-discrimination policy has occurred and whether or not resolution has been achieved.
-The NDCO's report shall be completed within 30 calendar days of receipt of any complaint(s); however, such time may be extended for an additional 30 calendar days if necessary.
+As a result of the above steps, The NDCO will attempt to achieve resolution to the mutual satisfaction of the parties involved.
+If resolution is not achieved, the investigator will provide to the NDCO a confidential report with regard to the investigation.
+The report will describe the facts and testimonies collected during the investigation and may state whether or not the investigator believes a violation of the College's non-discrimination policy has occurred.
+The investigator's report will be completed within 30 calendar days of receipt of the complaint.
+Such time may be extended for an additional 30 calendar days if necessary.